m-Dorrell/HandPoseToSpeech/README.md

 Detect Hand Pose -> Convert to Symbolic Textual Representation -> Text-To-Speech

-This architecture should be modular so that alternative methods can easily be added in.
-Therefore superclasses will be created to match each stage:
+This architecture is modular so that alternative methods can easily be added in.
+Therefore superclasses have been created to match each stage:

 1. Detection
 1. Interpretation